wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 We need to solve this issue with a higher-level solution.
 Such solutions exist theoretically, and Automatic Mutual Exclusion (AME) is one of them.
-The idea of AME is that we divide the execution of each thread into a number of "blocks".
+The idea of AME is that we divide the execution of each thread into a number of "atomic blocks".
 Each block is well-delimited and typically large.
 Each block runs atomically, as if it acquired a GIL for its whole duration.
-The trick is that internally we use Transactional Memory, which is a a technique that lets the interpreter run the blocks from each thread in parallel, while giving the programmer the illusion that the blocks have been run in some global serialized order.
+The trick is that internally we use Transactional Memory, which is a technique that lets the system run the atomic blocks from each thread in parallel, while giving the programmer the illusion that the blocks have been run in some global serialized order.

-This doesn't magically solve all possible issues, but it helps a lot: it is far easier to reason in terms of a random ordering of large blocks than in terms of a random ordering of individual instructions.
+This doesn't magically solve all possible issues, but it helps a lot: it is far easier to reason in terms of a random ordering of large atomic blocks than in terms of a random ordering of lines of code --- not to mention the mess that multithreaded C is, where even a random ordering of instructions is not a sufficient model any more.

+How do such atomic blocks look like?
 For example, a program might contain a loop over all keys of a dictionary, performing some "mostly-independent" work on each value.
+This is a typical example: each atomic block is one iteration through the loop.
+By using the technique described here, we can run the iterations in parallel (e.g. using a thread pool) but using AME to ensure that they appear to run serially.

+In Python, we don't care about the order in which the loop iterations are done, because we are anyway iterating over the keys of a dictionary.
+So we get exactly the same effect as before: the iterations still run in some random order, but --- and that's the important point --- in a global serialized order.
+In other words, we introduced parallelism, but only under the hood: from the programmer's point of view, his program still appears to run completely serially.
+Parallelisation as a theoretically invisible optimization...  more about the "theoretically" in the next paragraph.

-By using the technique described here, putting each piece of work in one "block" running in one thread of a pool, we get exactly the same effect: the pieces of work still appear to run in some global serialized order, in some random order (as it is anyway when iterating over the keys of a dictionary).
-There are even techniques building on top of AME that can be used to force the order of the blocks, if needed.
+Note that randomness of order is not fundamental: they are techniques building on top of AME that can be used to force the order of the atomic blocks, if needed.

 PyPy and STM/AME
 ----------------

 Talking more precisely about PyPy: the current prototype ``pypy-stm`` is doing precisely this.
-The length of the "blocks" above is selected in one of two ways: either we have blocks corresponding to some small number of bytecodes (in which case we have merely a GIL-less Python); or we have blocks that are specified explicitly by the programmer using ``with thread.atomic:``.
-The latter gives typically long-running blocks.
-It allows us to build the higher-level solution sought after: it will run most of our Python code in multiple threads but always within a ``thread.atomic`` block, e.g. using a pool of threads.
+In ``pypy-stm``, the length of the atomic blocks is selected in one of two ways: either explicitly or automatically.

+The automatic selection gives blocks corresponding to some small number of bytecodes, in which case we have merely a GIL-less Python: multiple threads will appear to run serially, but with the execution randomly switching from one thread to another at bytecode boundaries, just like in CPython.

+The explicit selection is closer to what was described in the previous
+section: someone --- the programmer or the author of some library that the programmer uses --- will explicitly put ``with thread.atomic:`` in the source, which delimitates an atomic block.
+For example, we can use it to build a library that can be used to iterate over the keys of a
+dictionary: instead of iterating over the dictionary directly, we would use some custom utility which gives the elements "in parallel".
+It would give them by using internally a pool of threads, but enclosing every single answer into such a ``with thread.atomic`` block.

+This gives the nice illusion of a global serialized order, and thus gives us a well-behaving model of the program's behavior.
+Let me restate this: the *only* semantical difference between ``pypy-stm`` and a regular PyPy or CPython is that it has ``thread.atomic``, which is a context manager that gives the illusion of forcing the GIL to not be released during the execution of the corresponding block of code.
+Apart from this addition, they are apparently identical.

+Of course they are only semantically identical if we ignore performance:
+``pypy-stm`` uses multiple threads and can potentially benefit from that on multicore machines.
+The drawback is: when does it benefit, and how much?
+The answer to this question is not always immediate.

-This gives the nice illusion of a global serialized order, and thus gives us a well-behaving model of our program's behavior.
-The drawback is that we will usually have to detect and locate places that cause too many "conflicts" in the Transactional Memory sense.
-A conflict causes the execution of one block of code to be aborted and restarted.
+We will usually have to detect and locate places that cause too many "conflicts" in the Transactional Memory sense.
+A conflict occurs when two atomic blocks write to the same location, or when ``A`` reads it, ``B`` writes it, but ``B`` finishes first and commits.
+A conflict causes the execution of one atomic block to be aborted and restarted, due to another block committing.
 Although the process is transparent, if it occurs more than occasionally, then it has a negative impact on performance.

-We will need better tools to deal with them.
+There is no out-of-the-box perfect solution for solving all conflicts.
+What we will need is more tools to detect them and deal with them, data structures that are made aware of the risks of "internal" conflicts when externally there shouldn't be one, and so on.
+There is some work ahead.

-The point here is that at any stage of this "improvement" process our program is *correct*, while it may not be yet as efficient as it could be.
+The point here is that from the point of view of the final programmer, he gets conflicts that he should resolve --- but at any point, his program is *correct*, even if it may not be yet as efficient as it could be.
 This is the opposite of regular multithreading, where programs are efficient but not as correct as they could be.
 In other words, as we all know, we only have resources to do the easy 80% of the work and not